ProgrammerAL/code-updater/README.md

       - Required Properties:
         - RunDotnetFormat
           - Boolean.
 True to run the `dotnet format` command
-    - NugetAuditOptions
+    - NugetOptions
       - Optional
+      - Options for updating Nuget packages in csproj files
+      - Properties:
+        - AuditOptions
+          - Optional
           - Settings to use for configuring Nuget Audit settings in csproj files.
 You can read more at https://learn.microsoft.com/en-us/nuget/concepts/auditing-packages#configuring-nuget-audit
           - Required Properties:
             - NuGetAudit
               - Boolean.
 What value to set for the `NuGetAudit` property in the csproj file.
             - AuditMode
               - String.
 What value to set for the `NuGetAuditMode` property in the csproj file.
 Valid values are `direct` and `all`.
             - AuditLevel
               - String.
 What value to set for the `NuGetAuditLevel` property in the csproj file.
 Valid values are: `low`, `moderate`, `high`, and `critical`
-    - NuGetUpdateOptions
+        - UpdateOptions
           - Optional
           - Settings to use for updating NuGet packages in csproj files
           - Required Properties:
             - UpdateTopLevelNugetsInCsProj
               - Boolean.
 True to updates all referenced nugets to the latest version.
 These are the references in the csproj files.
             - UpdateTopLevelNugetsNotInCsProj
               - Boolean.
 True to updates all indirect nugets to the latest version.
 These are the nugets that are referenced automatically based on SDK chosen or something like that.
 - NpmOptions
   - Optional
   - Options for updating Npm packages.
 If this is not set, NPM packages will not be updated